go4retro/HEXTIr/README.md

 //#define INCLUDE_PRINTER
 ```

-###Native Implementation
+### Native Implementation
-If compiling directly from the command line, run the following make command:
+The best code size is obtained by compiling the code natively via the AVR-GCC toolchain.

-####For users of the PCB design in the PCB directory:
+**To use the PCB design in the PCB directory, run the following make command:**

-make CONFIG=config clean all fuses program
+> make CONFIG=config clean all fuses program

-####For folks using an Arduino UNO with a SD Card shield, run the following make command:
+**To use an Arduino UNO with a SD Card shield, run the following make command:**

-make CONFIG=config-arduino clean all fuses program
+> make CONFIG=config-arduino clean all fuses program

 You may need to adjust the avrdude settings in the respecive config files in the
 main directory.